patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

-This difference is clearly just of a _quantitative_, not of a _qualitative_ nature, because adding another argument only makes the function «harder to understand», no matter if you go from one to two of from two to three arguments.
+This difference is clearly just of a _quantitative_, not of a _qualitative_ nature, because adding another argument only makes the function «harder to understand», no matter if you go from one to two, or from two to three arguments.
 You just move up one step on a continuum.

 Having been exposed to Haskell for a couple of hours, I'd expect to read about _Curried Functions_ here: functions of arity `n` that return a function of arity